The Hell of Paramedics - Getting comfortable with uncomfortable

 She struggled for years with addiction, pain and depression but now she shares her experience and instills hope to anyone would need.

 “I learned how to cope and control anxiety symptoms.
 I made crisis plans and I made friends, and more than anything, I became humble.
 My family and friends have a new healthy Natalie.
 My kids tell me how much more fun I am, and more patient.
 I teach them about love and how to send it out to everyone they meet.
-I am no longer a practicing paramedic, but I participated in a documentary film about the issue of our mental health to help everyone stop pretending to be comfortable with the uncomfortable things we witness.”
+I am no longer a practising paramedic, but I participated in a documentary film about the issue of our mental health to help everyone stop pretending to be comfortable with the uncomfortable things we witness.”